EmelineJJ/python-esilv0121-ca1-23858-23861/readme.txt

 WE talk about the html result, what it will look at
 We begin to create menu for employee and customer with differents option (create/delete/transaction/list)

+01/05/2021:
+create customer
+create savings and currents account txt for each new customer in their folder which names is their pin code transactions with writting in the txt

 for 06/05//2021:
 look at the UML diagrams
-do we use database for customers or txt is enough we know from where the money go but we don't know where it goes
+(do we use database for customers or txt is enough)

 to do list:
+finish the login for customer
+delete customer
-txt for customers
+html for transactions
-open and create and read
-class user abstract, inheritances private or public functions test module look at return when pin of employee is false
+show list of customers and option their balances show transaction history for specified account restriction to not have a negative balance class user abstract, inheritances private or public functions test module look at return when pin of employee is false

+short report <1000 words

 link for flask:
 https://pythonspot.com/flask-web-forms/